Direct Service Activities

 CAPS has chosen the Question-Persuade-Refer (QPR) Suicide Prevention Gatekeeper Training Program, a community-focused, nationally-recognized, empirically-based suicide prevention program, to educate the Northwestern community about suicide and the resources available for those needing professional help.
 Each intern will become a Certified QPR Gatekeeper Instructor, a certification that will belong to the intern for three years.
 Interns complete QPR self-study materials and, consistent with the CAPS apprenticeship model, first observe senior CAPS clinicians providing QPR training to the NU community, then subsequently assume responsibility for conducting the training with another facilitator.

-The minimum requirements for interns' participation in Outreach & Education are the following: Each intern provides (a) 8 weeks of Stress Management Clinic workshops (2 series of 4-week programs) in one of the three academic quarters, (b) two quarters of the Let's Talk Rotation, (c) at least three additional outreach programs (these may be innovative, an adaptation of the previously designed, or in response to requests from campus partners), (d) at least two additional presentations on Question-Persuade-Refer (QPR) Suicide Prevention Gatekeeper Training, and (e) a Media Intervention project that involves the designing of informational material on mental-health issues targeted for dissemination to the broader campus community.
+The minimum requirements for interns' participation in Outreach & Education are the following: Each intern provides (a) one academic quarter of the Stress Management Clinic workshops (2 series of 4-week programs) in one of the three academic quarters, (b) two academic quarters of staffing Let's Talk, a drop-in informal consultation program, (c) at least three additional outreach programs (these may be innovative, an adaptation of the previously designed, or in response to requests from campus partners), (d) at least two additional presentations on Question-Persuade-Refer (QPR) Suicide Prevention Gatekeeper Training, and (e) a Media Intervention project that involves the designing of informational material on mental-health issues targeted for dissemination to the broader campus community.